List of 30 Elephant Reserves of India, 30th Declared Recently in Nagaland

 - Uttar Pradesh (Uttar Pradesh)

 A new addition to this list has come with the official declaration of the Singphan Wildlife Sanctuary as the Singphan Elephant Reserve which got approved by the Government on 16th August, 2018.
 Singphan Elephant Reserve is the 30th Elephant Reserve in the country and is situated in the state of Nagaland, which has an elephant population of 446, as per recent census report (2017) conducted in the state.
+You can go through recent environmental study material by purchasing this updated Environmental Science book (2019-2020 Edition) especially meant for competitive examinations.

 An important reserve in North Eastern States, Singphan Elephant Reserve has huge tracts of forest, strategically located in contiguity with the Abhaypur Reserve Forest of Assam which is frequented by moving herds of elephants.
 Elephant distribution habitat in the state of Nagaland is a continuous stretch starting from Peren district running all along the foothills north – westerly, until it enters Tirap district of Arunachal Pradesh.